The Planted Pantry » Special Diets » Peanut-Free » Vegan Raspberry Thumbprint Cookies

 • Flour – I use all-purpose flour, but you could replace it with almond or gluten-free if desired.

-• Sugar – White sugar is best in this recipe.
+• Granulated sugar* – White sugar or cane sugar is best in this recipe.
+Just make sure to select a vegan variety (see notes).

 • Oat milk – Any plant milk works just fine here.